AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 ---
 # Welcome to the Improved Journey Designer {#new-canvas}

-We have developed a **simplified journey model** that aims to improve internal processes.
+Journey Optimizer now offers a **simplified journey model** that aims to improve internal processes.
 Although this new model is a backend improvement, our team took the opportunity to add features that are visible and beneficial to Journey Optimizer users:

 * A **re-designed journey canvas** made for a modernized UI experience
 * A **live reporting** UI directly available in the journey canvas